 What’s significant about the development?

-JG: The coveted, 12-story tower comprises 59 custom for-sale homes crafted by the world’s most iconic hospitality brand.
-Offering dramatic views of Beverly Hills and Hollywood Hills, exclusive amenities include a sensual pool, spa and chic lounge, a sprawling indoor-outdoor fitness center, a spacious IMAX private theater and screening room, and dining experiences by Four Seasons.
+Jonathan Genton: The coveted, 12-story tower comprises 59 custom for-sale homes crafted by the world’s most iconic hospitality brand.
+Offering dramatic views of Beverly Hills and Hollywood Hills, exclusive amenities include a sensual pool, spa and chic lounge, a sprawling indoor-outdoor fitness center, a spacious IMAX private theater, and a screening room, and dining experiences by Four Seasons.
 A penthouse sits at the very top, taking up the entire top floor and top roof terrace.
 This property is extremely private and rare for a location like this in L.A.

 You talk about setting a new standard for luxury living in Southern California.
 What does that look like to you?

 Jonathan Genton: Providing a service-rich environment in a dedicated residential tower.
 The Four Seasons Private Residences brings the best-in-class brand to curate the daily art of living by creating a private enclave where services are catered to the individual without sharing services or amenities with a public-facing commercial property.